Freedom and Democracy – The truth behind the ideology

 When voters participate in an election, they are (supposedly) transferring to their government the power to:

 - Murder people in wars of aggression.
 This includes innocent civilians (called collateral damage).

-- Kidnap people (called imprisonment).
+- Kidnap and cage people (called imprisonment).

-- Kidnap people again (also called conscription).
+- Enslave people (euphemistically called conscription).

 - Rape people (governments forcefully putting people into environments such as prisons, where they will be raped.
 Also government soldiers systematically committing rape during times of war).

 - Tell adults what they can and cannot do (regulations and malum prohibitum laws).
 This includes everything from damaging your own body through substance abuse, to zoning laws that restrict what you can and cannot do on your not-so-private property.

 - Proclaim a legal monopoly on a certain activity, such as creation of currency.
 Then use legal tender laws to force everyone to use a currency that is subsequently devalued through perpetual counterfeit.